task-proxemics/XLeRobot/docs/source/index.md

 ## Updates

-- 2025.7.14: XLeRobot 0.2.3 (XLeVR) out!
-VR Quest 3 whole-body control system.
+- **2025.7.14**: XLeRobot 0.2.3 (**XLeVR**) out! **VR Quest 3 whole-body control system**.
 Captures all inputs: poses, joysticks, buttons.
 Web-based, minimal dependencies.
 Modular for different robots.
 Open-source with quick 20min setup.

-- 2025.7.8: Complete simulation with full support for the new XLeRobot hardware and 3 cameras (2 hand RGB + 1 head RGBD), along with urdf files, keyboard EE control scripts, and tutorials that can get you started in 10 min.
+- **2025.7.8**: **Complete simulation** with full support for the new XLeRobot hardware and 3 cameras (2 hand RGB + 1 head RGBD), along with urdf files, keyboard EE control scripts, and tutorials that can get you started in 10 min.

-- 2025.6.14: The hardware setup for XLeRobot 0.2.0 is officially out!
+- **2025.6.14**: The hardware setup for XLeRobot 0.2.0 is officially out!
 This is the 1st official hardware version that is fully capable for autonomous household tasks, with 960$ cost.

 ---